-The "Thinker" is defines the strategy for a computational campaign.
+The "Thinker" defines the strategy for a computational campaign.
 The strategy is expressed by a series of "agents" that identify which computations to run and adapt to their results.
 As demonstrated in our optimization examples, complex strategies are simple if broken into many agents.

-"Doer": task server
+"Doer": Task Server

-The "Doer" server accepts tasks specification, deploys tasks on remote services and sends results back to the Thinker agent(s).
-Doers are interfaces to workflow engies, such as Parsl or FuncX.
+The "Doer" server accepts tasks specification from the Thinker, deploys tasks on remote services and sends results back to the Thinker.
+Doers are interfaces to workflow engines, such as Parsl or Globus Compute.